-Researchers at McGill University have demonstrated a technique that could enable the production of robust, high-performance membranes to harness an abundant source of renewable energy.
+2021-06-05 A new technique could enable the production of robust, high-performance membranes to harness sea water as an abundant source of renewable energy, researchers report.

-Blue energy, also known as osmotic energy, capitalizes on the energy naturally released when two solutions of different salinities mix - conditions that occur in countless locations around the world where fresh and salt water meet.
+Blue energy, also known as osmotic energy, capitalizes on the energy naturally released when two solutions of different salinities mix-conditions that occur in countless locations around the world where fresh and salt water meet.

-The key to capturing blue energy lies in selectively permeable membranes, which allow only one constituent of a saltwater solution to pass through - either the water molecules or the dissolved salt ions - but not the other.
+The key to capturing blue energy lies in selectively permeable membranes, which allow only one constituent of a saltwater solution to pass through-either the water molecules or the dissolved salt ions-but not the other.